 Gutenberg gave us the gift of printed Bibles available for all to read.
 Isn’t it about time that we take a look once again at God’s user manual?

-– published in the Nov 2010 Deep Cove Crier
+– previously published in the North Shore News/ Deep Cove Crier

 It is also posted on Amazon UK (paperback and ebook ), Amazon France (paperback and ebook), and Amazon Germany (paperback and ebook).